Unity-Technologies/ml-agents/docs/Python-API.md

 ## mlagents.envs

 The ML-Agents Toolkit provides a Python API for controlling the Agent simulation loop of an environment or game built with Unity.
-This API is used by the ML-Agent training algorithms (run with `mlagents-learn`), but you can also write your Python programs using this API.
+This API is used by the training algorithms inside the ML-Agent Toolkit, but you can also write your own Python programs using this API.

 The key objects in the Python API include: